dbtuneai/dbtune-agent/README.md

 [Configuration](#Configuration) is done with a `dbtune.yaml` and is required for running.
 [See here for more advanced deployment options](#advanced-deployments)

+> [!IMPORTANT]
+> Please check the relevant documentation page for your provider for the pre-requisites required for `dbtune-agent` to operate properly.

 ### Docker

 ```bash